MicrosoftDocs/azure-devops-docs/docs/accounts/add-team-members-vs.md

 ms.date: 1/11/2017
 ---

-#	Add team project members in Visual Studio Team Services
+#	Add team project members in VSTS

 **VSTS**

-Add members to your team project in Visual Studio Team Services, so you can share code and work with your team, track their status, coordinate dev, build, test, and release activities, and more.
+Add members to your team project in VSTS, so you can share code and work with your team, track their status, coordinate dev, build, test, and release activities, and more.
 For Team Foundation Server, learn [how to add team project members here](add-users.md).